shiyixu45/Slow_Thinking_with_LLMs/README.md

 ## Reference

-Please kindly cite our work if it helps you.
+Please kindly cite our reports if they are helpful for your research.

 ```
 @article{Slow_Thinking_with_LLMs_1,